Glenn Stearns: Personal life

-When Stearns was 14 years old, Stearns' eldest child, Charlene, was born.
-Charlene's mother is a woman named Kathy who was 17 at that time.
-Charlene now manages Glenn's escrow company.

 In October 2003, Stearns married Mindy Burbano, who was an entertainment reporter for Entertainment Tonight and KTLA in Los Angeles.
 They live in Jackson Hole, Wyoming.

-Apart from his eldest daughter Charlene, Stearns has three sons named Skyler, Colby, and Trevor and two daughters who often appear on Mindy's Instagram.
+In addition to Charlene, Stearns has three sons named Skyler, Colby, and Trevor and two daughters who often appear on Burbano's Instagram.
 Stearns also has two grandchildren.

 In 2004, Stearns and Burbano appeared on the TBS reality TV show, The Real Gilligan's Island as "the millionaire and his wife", and he "won" the competition.
-In 2014, he was diagnosed with cancer, which inspired him to do reality TV.
+In 2014, he was diagnosed with cancer, which inspired him to be involved with reality TV.
 In 2019, the Discovery Channel TV show, Undercover Billionaire followed Stearns as he built a startup company from scratch.
-During filming of the show he had a recurrence of cancer.
+During the filming of the show he had a recurrence of cancer.